HyperAgents/hmas/.acimov/profile_check/README.md

 A test meant to check wether the test subject is syntaxically correct or not.

+## OWL RL Constraint test

+A test meant to check if there is any OWL RL constraint violation (for example a subclass of 2 disjoint classes)

 ## Profile test

 A test meant to check whether the test subject is compatible with a profile or not, and if it is not, why.